Survey: Image Mixing and Deleting for Data Augmentation: Introduction

-Deep neural networks have shown tremendous success in image classification \cite{imagenet,clf}, object detection \citep{fasterrcnn,yolov3}, and semantic segmentation \cite{deeplab,semanticseg}.
-These networks are data hungry with millions of parameters that make them prone to overfitting \cite{overfitting2,overfitting3,overfitting}.
-To enhance model generalization, many approaches have been suggested, for example, regularization \cite{regularization}, dropout \cite{dropout}, and data augmentations \cite{surveyimaug} including image rotation, random cropping, jittering and etc. In addition to these techniques, a relatively new data augmentation strategy that mixes and deletes different image regions has recently gained popularity.
-The augmented images generated by this approach are present in the vicinity of original data distribution.
-The model trained with this new data generalizes well against data variations, avoids overfitting, and achieves robustness against data corruptions.
-Overall, the model learns to focus on the complete structure of the object under consideration resulting in improved generalization. \\ Mainly, image mixing and deleting are divided into three categories, cut and delete, cut and mix, and mixup.
-The taxonomy of image augmentation can be seen in Figure \ref{flow_diagram}.
-Cut and delete \cite{cutout,hidenseek,gridmask,rerase} erases the selected region, cut and mix \cite{cutmix,attentivecutmix,ricap,resizemix,saliencymix,snapmix} replaces the selected region with some region of other image, whereas mixup \cite{mixup,manifold,smoothmix,comixup,samplepairing} mixes the pixel intensity values of two images.
-The first two categories are region-level augmentation, whereas the third category is image-level augmentation.
-Within these categories, many approaches rely completely on random data augmentation strategies, whereas others consider salient information either keeping it or deleting it in the generated image. \\
+Deep Neural Networks have shown tremendous success in image classification~\cite{imagenet,clf}, object detection~\cite{fasterrcnn,yolov3}, and semantic segmentation~\cite{deeplab,semanticseg}.
+These networks are data hungry with millions of parameters that make them prone to overfitting~\cite{overfitting2,overfitting3,overfitting}.
+To enhance model generalization, many approaches have been suggested, for example, regularization~\cite{regularization}, dropout~\cite{dropout}, and data augmentation~\cite{surveyimaug}.
+The purpose of data augmentation is to increase the dataset size by introducing various corruptions in the data so that the model does not memorize the irrelevant patterns in the data.
+Conventional image augmentations include image rotation, random cropping, jittering, translation, shear, solarize, posterize, brightness, \etc In addition to these techniques, a relatively new data augmentation strategy mixes and deletes different image regions.
+The augmented images generated by this approach are present in the vicinity of the original data distribution.
+The model trained with this new data generalizes well against data variations, avoids overfitting, and achieves robustness against data corruption.
+The benefits of image mixing and deleting are label smoothing, robustness to occlusions, noise, image corruptions, and adversarial examples, improved classifier calibration, consistency, and out-of-distribution data predictions.
+Overall, the model learns to focus on the complete structure of the object under consideration resulting in improved performance.

+Image mixing and deleting can be divided into three main categories: 1) cut and delete 2) cut and mix, and 3) mix and up.
+Figure~\ref{flow_diagram} shows the taxonomy of image augmentation.
+Cut and delete~\cite{cutout,hidenseek,gridmask,rerase} erases the selected region, cut and mix~\cite{cutmix,attentivecutmix,ricap,resizemix,saliencymix,snapmix} replaces the selected area with some part of another image, whereas mix and up~\cite{mixup,manifold,smoothmix,comixup,samplepairing} mixes the pixel intensity values of two or more images.
+The first two categories are region-level augmentation, while the third category is image-level augmentation.
+Within these categories, many approaches rely entirely on random data augmentation strategies.
+In contrast, others consider salient information either keeping it or deleting it in the generated image.